logs-processor/nginx-log-processor/README.md

 # Nginx Log API
+**Console logs is left with intense to show how activity is going as it is a test task.
+Overall this should be converted to winston logger or simmilar**

 A Node.js-based tool for parsing Nginx access logs and storing structured data in a PostgreSQL database.
 It supports batch processing, configurable startup behavior, and automatic log ingestion from a specified directory.